MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/add-field-form.md

 ---
-title: "Add a field to a form in PowerApps | MicrosoftDocs" ms.custom: "" ms.date: 06/18/2018
+title: "Add a field to a model-driven app form in PowerApps | MicrosoftDocs" ms.custom: "" ms.date: 06/18/2018 ms.reviewer: ""
-ms.reviewer: ""